 Fujian Wide Plus has established a "Management Policies of Three Kinds of Wastes", which states clearly the handling procedures of emissions of solid, air and water wastes, including both hazardous and non-hazardous, in accordance with the applicable national laws and regulations.
 The Group also set an aim to maintain a zero hazardous emission environment and to mitigate all necessary non-hazardous emission in a minimal level.
 In order to do so, it is the Group's obligation to monitor the waste emissions and to appoint metrological accredited environmental assessment department to provide inspection on a regular basis.
-In November 2019, the Group appointed an independent accredited environmental assessment organisation to carry out an annual emissions inspection.
+In October 2020, the Group appointed an independent accredited environmental assessment organisation to carry out an annual emissions inspection.
 All the results of the inspection met the required relevant national standards.
 There was no production of the following air and greenhouse gas emissions as reflected from the said inspection: NOx, SOx, carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulphur hexafluoride.
 There was also no generation of hazardous waste.
-The Group strictly complied with the relevant standards, laws and regulations that have a significant impact on the Company as well as its internal policies throughout the Year and its aim was successfully achieved.
-The Group will continue to do so in the future.
+The non-hazardous waste of the Group are mainly waste water and exhaust gas and waste generated from the daily operating activities in factory and office.
+Non-hazardous waste was recycled and reused or disposed of according to relevant laws and regulations.
+The target of the Group is to maintain no generation of hazardous waste.
+The Group strictly complied with the relevant standards, laws and regulations that have a significant impact on the Company (including the Environmental Protection Law of the PRC, the Water Pollution Prevention and Control Law of the PRC and the Atmospheric Pollution Prevention and Control Law of the PRC etc.) as well as its internal policies throughout the Year.
+The Group will continue its strict compliance with laws and regulations in the future.

-Type of emissions Annual emissions
+Type of emissions Annual e Annual emissions

-2020 2019
+2021 2020

-Waste water: 4,685 tonnes
+Waste water: 4,500 tonnes

-suspension 46.9 kg
+suspension 45.5 kg

-five-day biochemical oxygen demand 70.7 kg
+five-day biochemical oxygen demand 70.0 kg

-chemical oxygen demand 248.3 kg
+chemical oxygen demand 1,323.3 kg 240.0 kg

-animal and vegetable oil 5.0 kg
+animal and vegetable oil 4.8 kg

-ammonia 103.5 kg
+ammonia 103.0 kg

-Exhaust gas: 9,471,600 Nm 3
+Exhaust gas: 9,459,600 Nm 3

-particulates 5.52 kg
+particulates 5.40 kg

-non-methane hydrocarbons 1.78 kg
+non-methane hydrocarbons 1.80 kg

-tin 0.00 kg